RaviTriv/Lock-Free-Queue/README.md

 QUEUE SIZE: 999897
 ```

-The expectation is that our program ouputs 1000000, but thats not happening.
+The expectation is that our program ouputs `QUEUE SIZE: 1000000`, but thats not happening.

 Our `enqueue` operation looks like the following
 ```c++